 NOTE: The Name and URL you set do not automatically connect SHQ to your website.
 In order to establish connection to your site.
 That connection will be made during eCommerce Configuration below.

-This section contains that API Key and the button to generate your Authentication Code.
+This section contains that API Key to Copy and the button to Generate your Authentication Code.

 - API Key is the API Key used to connect your website with ShipperHQ.